 Green Line service was suspended for short periods on several weekends during the construction period to allow work such as lifting and setting steel and doing other work very close to the tracks.
 Nearly all of these closure were during mornings only, from the beginning of service until 11:40am, sometimes just one day on a weekend, sometimes both weekend mornings.
 On a few occasions, service was suspended all weekend for more intense work to take place.

 Work on the new Green Line station at Cermak continued, with construction of the three station entrances as well as the platform making significant progress.
 All three station houses have been framed out and work progressed on buildout of the facilities.
 At platform level, installation of concrete decking and canopy steel moved forward.
 Over the weekend of October 4-5, Green Line service was suspended to allow crews to hoist and install large structural steel tubing needed to create the elevated tunnel that will cover the tracks and platform area of the new station.

-The new station was expected to be completed by the end of 2014,20 but is now scheduled to open in early 2015.
-Subzero temperatures earlier this year were blamed for the delay, and according to Chicago Department of Transportation spokesman Pete Scales, the construction schedule was adjusted to minimize neighborhood traffic and Green Line disruptions.21
+The new station was expected to be completed by the end of 2014,20 but was later rescheduled to open in early 2015.
+Subzero temperatures in early 2014 were blamed for the delay, and according to Chicago Department of Transportation spokesman Pete Scales, the construction schedule was adjusted to minimize neighborhood traffic and Green Line disruptions.21

 The Cermak station platforms are seen looking north on August 19, 1959.
 The original hump-shaped canopies were replaced with flat-roof ones, probably when the platforms were reconfigured during construction to add the third track and raise the structure to accommodate the mezzanine station house.
 The platforms were otherwise very simple, with plain railings and little ornamentation.
 The center track was not used in regular service at this point, but was still technically in service for another five years.
 For a larger view, click here.
 (CTA photo, Graham Garfield Collection)